Azure/azure-iot-sdk-python/tls_protocol_version_and_ciphers.md

 ## TLS Version

-The Python SDK fully supports TLS 1.2 in all it's API and connetions.
+The Python SDK fully supports TLS 1.2 in all of its APIs and connetions.

 Due to security concerns the Python SDK does not allow TLS 1.1 connections.